 - Plant your root as soon as you receive it!
 If ground cannot be worked, store root in refrigerator in loosely wrapped plastic bag.
 The next year's crop should be planted in early spring, as soon as the soil can be worked.
 Also can be planted in late fall, the same as garlic or onions.

 How to plant horseradish plants:

-- Dig a hole twice as deep as the roots of the plant.
+- Dig a hole deep & wide enough to comfortably fit the roots of the plant.
+Mix some compost or sand or other soil amendments depending on your soil type to obtain a rich well-drained soil.
 Hold the plant over the hole as you refill the dirt, keeping the base of the leaves at the soil line.
 Water plant well.
 It is normal for the plant to wilt for a few day after planting.
 If planted in full sun, we recommend temporarily shading the plants for the first couple of days until they recover from transplanting.
 You will see new leaves appearing soon!

 How to plant horseradish roots:

 - Dig a hole 1 foot across and as deep as your shovel.
 Loosen the soil in the bottom of the hole.
 Place root on a 45 degree angle, around 6 inches deep for the small end and top of root just below the surface.
 Refill the hole with compost, and mound up a couple of inches because the dirt will settle with time and watering.

 Root ready to be covered with compost Same root after planting